-Want to know how to mix different shades of blue colors?
-Blue is a very important and one of the most often used colors on the painter’s palette.
-It will serve you well to learn how to mix different kinds of blues as it will immediately expand your color mixing abilities.
+Blue is one of the most often used colors on a painter’s palette.
+So, it will serve you well to learn how to make different shades of blue colors – which will in turn immediately expand your color mixing abilities.

 There are many different shades of blues – light blues, dark blues, warm blues muted blues… the list goes on!
-Here you will learn exactly how to mix and achieve different shades of blue.
+Here you will learn the important nuance of what colors make blue and exactly how to achieve creating different shades of blue colors.

-You will run into many situations in which you will need to mix different shades of blue colors that are lighter.
-Below are charts that show how to mix different kinds of lighter blue colors using both ultramarine blue and cobalt blue
+You will run into many situations in which you will need to know how to make blue colors that are lighter.
+Below is a chart that will show you how to mix different kinds of lighter blue colors using both ultramarine blue and cobalt blue

 You will see here that I used ultramarine blue in the first two color mixtures and cobalt blue in the last two color mixtures.
 To make blue lighter I simply mixed blue with white.
 The result is a bright saturated color.

 Ultramarine blue and cobalt blue are very bright saturated colors when mixed with white.
 Therefore, I show a muted blue by mixing a little bit of orange with blue.
 When mixing orange with a lighter blue you get a light blue that is slightly muted as seen in the second and fourth lines.

 When the blue is lightened with white you can more readily notice how ultramarine blue is warmer (leans toward purple) while cobalt blue is cooler (leans slightly more towards green).
 You can observe the difference between both blue colors in all of the color charts below.

 How to make dark blue colors